Antony: Man Utd forward denies fresh accusations of domestic assault in social media post

 Manchester United winger Antony again denies he attacked former girlfriend Gabriela Cavallin in wake of fresh allegations published in Brazilian media; Antony: "I can say with confidence that accusations are false"

-Manchester United forward Antony has again taken to social media to deny allegations he assaulted his former girlfriend.
+Manchester United forward Antony has again taken to social media to deny allegations he assaulted his former girlfriend which have seen him dropped from the Brazil squad.

 Brazilian media outlet UOL published fresh allegations made by Gabriela Cavallin on Monday.